eayin2/plot_calculator/README.md

   Windows Terminal in Windows 10 (not installed by default).

 # Dev notes
-- Open plots in webbrowser and copy the plot to clipboard from there.
-Don't use the "addcopyfighandler" implementation, as it causes dependency issues with pywin32
+- Opening plots with webbrowser.open to copy plots easily from the browser to the clipboard.
+Not using a custom clipboard implementation from within matplotlib's plot editor, as done formerly with an "addcopyfighandler" function, because that causes dependency issues with pywin32 on Windows and isn't straightforward.